 A snow rabbit warily sits in the distance as I snowshoe closer to sneak a better view.
 The rabbit runs away before I get there, and in the meantime, I appreciate nature and all its surroundings.

 Many runners don’t know that the vast majority of snowshoe enthusiasts come to the sport after first pursuing running.
-Questions arise all the time like, “I didn’t know you could use snowshoes when snow is skimpy” or even, “You mean you run on those things?”
+Questions arise all the time about the transition.
+For example, “I didn’t know you could use snowshoes when snow is skimpy”.
+Or I’ve heard, “You mean you run on those things?”

-To help answer these questions, we reached out to a wide variety of snowshoers for ideas to help runners who have yet to don a pair of snowshoes, drink the Kool-Aid, and welcome the addiction of beautiful forests and trails traveled quietly.
+To help answer these questions, we reached out to a wide variety of snowshoers.
+They’ve provided ideas to help runners who have yet to don a pair of snowshoes, drink the Kool-Aid, and welcome the addiction of beautiful forests and trails traveled quietly.
 In addition, their answers provided a wealth of insights that you can apply now.

 Snowshoeing allows for a cool cross-training option in the winter to those who run, as there are several similarities to running.
 Find the benefits and recommendations of using snowshoeing for cross-training below.

-Just ask ultra runner and snowboarder Wolfgang Sterr, an executive chef with Whistler Blackcomb in Canada.
-Sterr, an established runner says it was an easy transition from running to snowshoeing.
+Just ask ultra runner and snowboarder Wolfgang Sterr.
+He’s an executive chef with Whistler Blackcomb in Canada.
+Sterr, an established runner, says it was an easy transition from running to snowshoeing.
 “I do a lot of snow running here while training.”
 He suggests adopting a running style, starting slow, and investing in a good pair of snowshoes.